Chart Color Schemes

 Employment conditions in Mount Johns rank among the top 10% of areas assessed nationally

-Conversely, agriculture, forestry & fishing has limited presence with just 0.1% of employment compared to the regional average of 5.0%.
-The worker-to-resident ratio is 0.6, indicating a higher-than-average level of local employment opportunities.
-Between September 2024 and September 2025, labour force levels decreased by 0.9%, with employment declining by the same percentage, keeping unemployment relatively stable at around 1%.
-In contrast, Rest of NT saw an employment decline of 1.3% and a marginal rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-However, applying these projections to Mount Johns' employment mix suggests local employment should increase by 7.4% over five years and 15.4% over ten years.
+Agriculture, forestry & fishing has limited presence, with only 0.1% of residents employed in these sectors compared to the regional average of 5.0%.
+The ratio of 0.6 workers per resident indicates a higher-than-average level of local employment opportunities.
+Between September 2024 and September 2025, labour force levels decreased by 0.9%, while employment declined by the same percentage, keeping the unemployment rate relatively stable.
+In contrast, the Rest of NT experienced an employment decline of 1.3% and a labour force decline of 1.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mount Johns' employment mix suggests local employment should increase by 7.4% over five years and 15.4% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment